data-programmer/ProjectTrakAndroid/README.md

 # ProjectTrak Android App
 ## Work-in-progress

 An open-source project and task tracking Android application that lets you keep track of projects and tasks throughout your day.
-ProjectTrak features a multimodule feature architecture for feature seperation.
+ProjectTrak features a multimodule feature architecture for feature separation.

 ## Features
 - Simple and easy-to-use UI